mauricioaniche/mauricioaniche.github.io/msc-students.md

 * A thesis receives a 8 whenever it contains one strong research chapter, it is well-written, and we believe it requires little work before it can be published in a top venue.
 * A thesis receives a 7 whenever it contains a fair research chapter, it is somewhat well-written, and we believe it requires little work before being published in a second-tier conference.
 * A thesis receives less than that when it fails to accomplish any of the points above.

+## Other tips

+* The most important rule for a successful journey: make yourself _fully_ responsible for your own progress, research, and organization.
+* Remember that you should take care of all the required documents, e.g., IEP, TEP, committee forms, etc, in a timely manner.
+Delays can be caused if you don't start this process soon enough.
+* I expect you to join our group's activities.
+We offer weekly presentations for the entire SERG, regular students' presentations, reading clubs, etc. You do not need to join them all, but definitely some of them.

+## A note on self care

+The MSc journey can be quite intense for some.
+Please take good care of yourself throughout this process.

+Make sure you maintain a healthy lifestyle and that the MSc thesis does not become the main thing in your life.
+Exercise, eat healthy, get enough sleep, and taking some time to relax and have fun.

+Remember that you are not alone.
+This might be even more important during corona times.
+Feel free to message me whenever you need someone to talk to.